Our Favorite 100 Grocery Store Backpacking Foods

 BULK BINS

 If your grocery store has one, the bulk bins section is a great place to start looking for foods to build your meals and snacks.
-Bulk bin sections are likely to include many of the backpacker-friendly food ideas listed below.
+Bulk bin sections will likely include many backpacker-friendly food ideas listed below.
 Bulk foods are often less expensive.
 On top of that, they allow you to buy the exact amount you need for your next trip, so you don’t have to worry about unused food going to waste.

 • Oatmeal